-Under the management of our PDHPE (Personal Development, Health, and Physical Education) Teacher, the annual and very successful Athletics Carnival was embraced by students and staff at ES Mark's Field and the Annual Swimming Carnival was held at the Cook and Phillip Aquatic Centre.
-Sport is also an important part of students' progress and development.
-Students and members of staff participated in many events that are captured in these photographs:
+Under the management of our PDHPE (Personal Development, Health, and Physical Education) Teacher, the annual and very successful Annual Swimming Carnival was held at the Cook and Phillip Aquatic Centre but due to the COVID - 19 pandemic the Athletics Carnival was cancelled.
+Sport is also an important part of students' progress and development but was cancelled during terms 2 and 3, but reintroduced in term 4.
+Students and members of staff participated in a limited number of events that are captured in these photographs: